RustFestEU/speakers-guide/4-beginners.md

 host will take care of of timing, notify you when to prepare to go on stage and is your first point of contact.
 The master of ceremonies will introduce you on stage.
-Give the MC the most important facts needed for announcing you (what's your topic, the proper pronounciation of your name and your pronouns).
-If you have any nice anectote you like being told as an introduction, say it!
+Give the MC the most important facts needed for announcing you (what's your topic, the proper pronunciation of your name and your pronouns).
+If you have any nice anecdote you like being told as an introduction, say it!
 MCs work with jokes, so maybe figure out something together!

 If you have never given a talk before, here's a short run down of the process: